-Data observability vs. monitoring
+Data observability vs. data monitoring

 Data observability vs data quality

-For your data consumers either the data quality is good or it’s bad.
+Those other data quality metrics are helpful for data professionals to understand what’s not working and where to focus their resources, but for your data consumers either the data quality is good or it’s bad.
 Just like a SaaS solution, either it’s working or it’s not.
 That’s why we created the metric of data downtime.

 With a data observability solution in place, data teams can ensure they have high data quality.